 SUSTAINABLE LUMIERE

-Artichoke, the producers of Lumiere, is committed to addressing climate injustice and reducing the environmental impact of our own activities
+Spectacular light installations will always use energy but Artichoke, which produces Lumiere, is committed to addressing climate injustice and reducing the environmental impact of our own activities.

-The Lumiere 2023 programme includes artworks commissioned to highlight the climate emergency including Diamond Garden (supported by Quorum), Flowers and Chandeliers and Emotional Weather (supported by BAM).
-Our goal is to use the profile of the Light Art Biennial to encourage debate and action.
+The Lumiere programme includes artworks commissioned to highlight the climate emergency and to use the profile of the light art biennial to encourage debate and action.

 Together with our suppliers and local partners, we undertake operational planning, paying particular attention to the following key areas: